 Supported by: MOF/MOH; WB; EC; CTB/BTC; Cordaid; GAVI; Bilateral partners

 Burundi was the second country in Africa after Rwanda that rolled out PBF countrywide in 2010.
 After pilots were conducted in 11 of the 17 provinces in Burundi since 2005 by CORDAID and other partners, PBF was scaled up to the national level in 2010.
 This was the beginning of a phase of strong national ownership characterized by the integration of PBF into the national health policy, a mix of PBF and free health care indicators for children under 5 and pregnant women.
-Currently, 50% of the PBF budget is financed by the State through a budget line dedicated to PBF and the national PBF Unit mobilizes the remaining external resources from several partners.
+Currently, 50% of the PBF budget is financed by the State through a budget line dedicated to PBF.
+The national PBF Unit mobilizes external resources from several partners.
 Several studies showed favorable results.

 Bonfrer, I., Soeters, R., Van de Poel, E., Basenya, O., Longin, G., van de Looij, F. (2014).
 Introduction of Performance-based financing in Burundi associated with improvements in care and quality.
 Health Affairs.

 Bonfrer, I, Van de Poel E, Van Doorslaer, E The effects of performance incentives on the utilization and quality of maternal and child care in Burundi.
 Social Science & Medicine 123 (2014) 96-104.

 Falisse, JB, Ndayishimiye, J, Kamenyero, V, Bossuyt, M Performance-based financing in the context of selective free health-care: an evaluation of its effects on the use of primary health-care services in Burundi using routine data.
 Health Policy and Planning 2014; 1–10